giovanni-orciuolo/yoyoma-telegram/README.md

 $ process.env.CR_PASS - Crunchyroll password.
 It is needed for the crunchyroll command to work
 $ process.env.CR_GROUP_ID - Group ID for the crunchyroll command.
 ```

+### Internazionalization (i18n)

+I'm currently using [telegraf-i18n](https://github.com/telegraf/telegraf-i18n) to implement i18n in this bot.
+Any support with the translation of this bot in other
+languages will be kindly appreciated!
+All you have to do is create a new .yaml file in the i18n directory and
+translate all the keys in your language of choice.
+Thank you in advance!

 That's all folks!